kh-w/mnist_fashion_m01/README.md

 # Objective
-Understand CNN (Convolution Neural Network) and compare the performance of an ensemble (equal weight of: LDA, Naive Bayes, SVM, Kernelized kNN, Random Forest), simple neural networks and convolutional neural networks on the fashion version of mnist dataset.
-Seek the best tuned convolution neural network.
+- Understand CNN (Convolution Neural Network)
+- Compare the performances of simple neural networks and convolutional neural networks on the fashion version of mnist dataset
+- Seek the best tuned convolution neural network.

 # Dataset
 fashion_mnist is a fashion version of mnist (the famous toy dataset for image recognition) and it is obtainable at [Kaggle](https://www.kaggle.com/zalando-research/fashionmnist).
 It is a dataset of 60000 (train) + 10000 (validate) = 70000 (total) Zalando's article images with each image having the same dimension (28 * 28 pixels) and all images are categorized into 10 categories, similar to mnist (digit 0-9).
 The 10 categories are listed below.